-Requirements for Financial Verification.
-Federal regulations require that some student aid application be subject to a process called verification.
-This process involves gathering proof of the information submitted on the student's Free Application for Federal Student Aid (FAFSA) and verifying that the information is correct.
+Some student aid applications are also subject to a process called verification.
+This process involves documenting the information submitted on the student's Free Application for Federal Student Aid (FAFSA) and verifying that the information is correct.

 The procedures governing verification are as follows: